Putting together a gaming PC build for $900 would put you in a great position to experience everything PC gaming has to

 This build is definitely going to ensure that you get the most power for the amount of money you throw down on your build.

 Right now these parts together are a good amount less than $900, so if you’re wanting to spend a bit more then I’d also suggest adding a solid state drive since it’ll make everything run a lot faster in comparison to a traditional hard drive.
-I’ve got a solid state drive from Sandisk included with the build because right now, at least with this type of configuration, we can add in a SSD and keep the budget around $900.
+I’ve had a solid state drive from Sandisk included with the build because they have always had the best pricing on SSD storage along with them performing as expected to.

 As far as the computer case goes, the Rosewill case that I have listed above is going to be 100% compatible with this build and is going to work perfectly when you go to build this PC.